JudahJL/Ammo-Patcher/README.md

 git clone https://github.com/JudahJL/Ammo-Patcher.git
 ```

-## Build Instructions
-If you are using [Visual Studio Code](https://code.visualstudio.com/0), Select A Build Preset and Click Build.
-There are 4 Build Presets
-- Debug : Purely Debugging, No Optimizations.
-Highly Recomended For Debugging.
-- Release : Highly Optimized, No Debugging.
-Highly Recomended For Release.
-- RelWithDebInfo : Partly Optimized, Partly for Debugging.
-- MinSizeRel : Focus on Smaller Size rather than Optimizations. is Still Optimized.

 ## Extra
-- The a.h and s.h header files in include directory are for extracting offsets of addresses of the game from Address Library.
-It is of no relevance to this Project.
 - It is Adviced to add "VsDevCmd.bat" from Visual Studio to your Terminal (or) IDE to execute automatically to avoid cmake errors like the one mentioned below.This was a HUGE Headache for me.
 If you want to know more about "VsDevCmd.bat", Google is your Friend.
 ```
   The CMAKE_CXX_COMPILER: